 "I should win the Iowa caucuses because I am the only candidate who could successfully debate [President] Obama in the fall, and I am the only candidate who has an actual track record — twice — with Reagan and as speaker, of actually changing Washington," Gingrich told voters Monday in Independence, Iowa.
 "Everybody else would be an amateur in the Obama tradition and would not know what they were doing or how to do it if they won."

-Gingrich evokes the good ole days of the 1980s and '90's often, talking up his relationship with President Ronald Reagan and taking credit for helping Reagan lower taxes and kick start the economy.
-He also waxes eloquent about his record of balancing budgets and boosting the economy as House speaker in the mid to late 1990s, after engineering the GOP takeover of the U.S. House in 1994.
+Gingrich evokes the good old days of the 1980s and '90s often, talking up his relationship with President Reagan and taking credit for helping Reagan lower taxes and kick-start the economy.
+He also waxes eloquent about his record of balancing budgets and boosting the economy as House speaker in the mid- to late-1990s, after engineering the GOP takeover of the U.S. House in 1994.

 He took other shots at the president, too, in backhanded ways.
 When talking about how Reagan, with Gingrich's help, "turned the country around after Jimmy Carter," he added, "Carter was a smaller version of Obama.
 He was Obama's incompetence without his radicalism."

 In the last couple of days, Gingrich has posed for pictures with everyone who asks.
 He's gamely appeared with all kinds of props, including a road grader and backhoes outside of Cedar Rapids; in front of "Big Bud," which is said to be the biggest tractor in the world, in Independence, Iowa; and, my personal favorite, in the Blackhawk Bowl and Martini Lounge in Davenport last night.